-Of course cedar wraps aren't just for salmon.
-Chicken breast really soak up the smoky flavor and are even better when stuffed with prosciutto, arugula, and a little Parmesan cheese.
-If you are cooking chicken in the wraps sear both sides of the chicken directly on the grill pan and then place them in the cedar wraps to speed up the cooking time.
+It's not just about cedar wrap salmon, of course.
+Chicken breast really soaks up the smoky flavor, and it's even better when stuffed with prosciutto, arugula, and a little Parmesan cheese.
+If you're cooking chicken in the wraps, sear both sides of the chicken directly on the grill pan and then place them in the cedar wraps to speed up the cooking time.

 We love getting creative by topping our seafood and chicken with citrus slices, assorted herbs, and thinly sliced vegetables.
 However, we also enjoy simply cooking vegetables with our cedar wraps.
 Here are some of our favorite combinations:

 - Toss fresh asparagus spears with lemon juice and olive oil, top with freshly grated parmesan cheese and kalamata olives, and cook to your liking.

 - Drizzle sliced zucchini sticks with lemon and olive oil, cook, and sprinkle with crumbled feta and fresh mint.

 - Toss sliced portobello mushroom caps with balsamic and olive oil, top with roasted red peppers and goat cheese, cook, and garnish with fresh basil.

 - SOAK wraps in water in a shallow dish for 10 minutes (use a small bottle as a weight).

 - HEAT grill or stove top pan to 400℉ or medium-high heat.
 Place food face down in center of soaked wrap parallel to grain of wood.
 Fold wrap's edges towards each other until they overlap.
 Tie with cotton string or place seam side down on grill grate or pan.